Émile Gilliéron: Early archaeological work

-In the 1880s Gilliéron produced a series of drawings and watercolours of vases, sculptures, and other objects discovered on the Acropolis of Athens during the excavations directed by Panagiotis Kavvadias.
+In the 1880s, Gilliéron produced a series of drawings and watercolours of vases, sculptures, and other objects discovered on the Acropolis of Athens during the excavations directed by Panagiotis Kavvadias.
 Many of his reproductions of vase paintings appeared after his death in the publication by the German Archaeological Institute of the ceramic finds from the Acropolis, which used his drawings when photographs alone were inadequate to illustrate the decoration of the vessels.
 His large-scale watercolours of sculpture, including the poros architectural sculpture from the Hekatompedon and other Archaic buildings on the Acropolis, and the marble korai and other works found in the debris associated with the Persian invasion of Athens in the early 5th century BCE, provided an important record of the original colouring of these objects, which was often clearly visible at the time of excavation but deteriorated quickly thereafter.
 These paintings gained wide exposure outside Greece, as Gilliéron was commissioned to produce additional copies for private collectors and museums.
 A collection of twenty-six watercolours and tinted photographs, originally made in 1883 and 1886 for the American architect and art critic Russell Sturgis, were later acquired by the Museum of Fine Arts in Boston, where they were displayed in 1891 in an exhibition on ancient polychromy organised by Edward Robinson, the museum's curator of classical antiquities.
 A similar exhibition at the Art Institute in Chicago in 1892 also included watercolours and photographs loaned by Sturgis.
 After Robinson moved to the Metropolitan Museum of Art in New York City in 1906, that institution too purchased hundreds of paintings, replicas, and other objects from Gilliéron and his son, including watercolours of the architectural sculpture from the Acropolis.
 (Note: Mertens 2019; Conte 2019.
 Mertens (p.
 8) gives the number of objects as "almost seven hundred".)
-Other copies were acquired by the Humboldt University in Berlin.
+Other copies were acquired by the Humboldt University of Berlin.
 Some of Gilliéron's watercolours of sculpture from the Acropolis were exhibited in the Greek pavilion at the Exposition Universelle in Paris in 1889, greatly enhancing his profile and reputation.